Journal Inquirer: Area served

 Fringe towns with some circulation but limited coverage include Willington, Union, Glastonbury and the city of Hartford.

-The Journal Inquirer uses the "Oxford" or serial comma, unlike most American newspapers that follow the AP Stylebook.
+The Journal Inquirer uses the "Oxford" or serial comma, unlike most American newspapers that follow The Associated Press Stylebook.

-Extra Information
+Extra information

 The Journal Inquirer has both print and electronic subscriptions, with delivery service for the former.
 It is commonly sold in stores around the towns it serves, such as Big Y, Geissler's, etc.